SODC’s new Local Plan

 For more information see the SODC website www.southoxon.gov.uk/services-and-advice/planning-and-building/planning-policy/local-plan-2032 “

-The committee has not yet fully absorbed the new document which continues to “suggest” that Goring should accommodate more new homes than the 86 currently being planned for, 165 more to be precise, making a new total of 251.
+The new document continues to “suggest” that Goring should accommodate more new homes than the 86 currently being planned for, 165 more to be precise, making a new total of 251.
 If Goring’s Plan proposes fewer than this, the Plan will need to contain evidence in justification.
 Other points noted so far are that SODC is now proposing some limited development within the Oxford Green Belt and in smaller villages (probably a sensible compromise) and to develop a more joined-up approach to necessary infrastructure development.

-The committee will be responding to these latest proposals, taking into account the responses of the Parish Council and the Neighbourhood Plan Steering Group if timings permit but the views of members are essential so we encourage you all to let us know your own opinions using the form below.
+The views of members on this issue continue to be essential to us so we encourage you all to let us know your own opinions using the form below.